prestonharberts/def/README.md

 ## Setup

 I recommend putting this script in your PATH so that it can be called from anywhere.
-I made a Bin folder in my user directory, moved bib to it, and added this line to my `.bashrc`:
+I made a Bin folder in my user directory, moved def to it, and added this line to my `.bashrc`:

 ```bash
 export PATH=/home/$USER/Bin/:$PATH
 ```

-Next, give execution privileges to bib:
+Next, give execution privileges to def:

 ```bash
 chmod u+x ~/Bin/def